josephschmitt/sub-gif-gen/README.md

   but with the filename set to `.srt`.

 ### Optional
-- `-s`, `--skipExisting`: Will skip processing if it finds a gif or annotated gif file already exists in the output directory
+- `-s`, `--skipExisting`: Will skip processing if it finds a gif file already exists in the output directory.
 - `-o`, `--offset`: Amount of time (in seconds) to offset the gif.
-By defaul this is zero, which means the gif is cropped to the exact timecode of the subtitle.
+By default this is zero, which means the gif is cropped to the exact timecode of the subtitle.
 You can use this value to extend the time of the clip by adding some time before and after the timecode from the subtitle file.
 - `-x`, `--extensions`: Allowed extensions for the input file.
 Will use these to filter the input directory for videos.
 Defaults to `.mkv,.mp4`.
-- `-l`, `--lang`: Language code if your srt subtitle files are named `{episode-name}.{lang}.srt`.
+- `-l`, `--lang`: Language code if your `srt` subtitle files are named `{filename}.{lang}.srt`.
   Defaults to `'en'`.

 Use the `--` flag to denote the end of the options and then pass the directory to output your gifs.
 The gifs will be output to a directory of the same name as the input file.
-The gifs are named the same as the input source file, plus the start-time in miliseconds of the clip.
+The gifs are named the same as the input source file, plus the start-time in milliseconds of the clip.

 ## Environment Flags